-It is difficult to speak up about unethical behaviour, such as harassment and corruption, without access to a reporting channel that allows for secure and anonymous reporting.
+It is difficult to speak up about unethical behaviour, such as harassment or fraud, without access to a reporting channel that allows for secure and anonymous dialogue.
 Many potential whistleblowers fear for repercussions or contempt.
-Organisations need secure tools to ensure that employees, suppliers and other stakeholders may report anonymously, allowing for dialogue with an anonymous whistleblower.
+Organisations need secure whistlelowing system to support people to speak up.

 Staying silent is costly

-Fraud and corruption are key global issues: a typical organisation loses 5% of its annual revenues due to fraud.
-(Association of Certified Fraud Examiners, Study of 2016).
-The #Metoo campaign, is an example that showed how unethical behaviour can put companies and organisations at risk all over the world – with large branding and reputational consequences.
+A typical organisation loses 5% of its annual revenues due to fraud.
+(Association of Certified Fraud Examiners.
+The #Metoo campaign was an example that showed how unethical behaviour can put companies and organisations at risk all over the world – with large branding and reputational consequences.

 Prevent damage by making wrongdoings less likely to occur.
-Demonstrate dedication to high ethical standards by allowing people to speak up about alleged wrongdoings.
-A secure whistleblowing system is the optimal solution for preventing wrongdoings.
 Nearly 40% of all fraud cases were detected through whistleblowing tips, according to the Association of Certified Fraud Examiners.
-The longer an act of fraud lasts, the greater the financial damage it causes.
-The same study shows that significant savings can be made: organisations that did not have a whistleblowing service in place, suffered losses that were twice the size compared to those who did have a whistleblowing system in place.
-Allow your employees to report wrongdoings and offensive behaviour and increase your chances of solving problems at an early stage.
+The same study shows that significant savings can be made: organisations that did not have a whistleblowing service in place, suffered losses that were twice the size compared to those who did have a whistleblowing system.

 Change attitudes & enhance your brand